 Those last two sentences grabbed me.
 What an interesting idea.
 I can’t imagine only listening to music that way, but I can certainly see how enriching that alternative way of experiencing music can be.
 It’s quite different than listening to a song in a brightly lit room while multitasking, or watching/listening to a song on YouTube.
 And it’s an interesting thought to have a room set aside specifically for that purpose.
-Which reminds me, one of my biggest dreams is to someday have a house with two large bedroom-sized rooms set aside exclusively for having the space to spread out all the material relating to all the many different projects I want to be working on, simultaneously.
+Which reminds me, one of my biggest dreams is: to have a house with two large bedroom-sized rooms set aside exclusively for having the space to spread out all of my main saving the planet-related notes and ideas for all the many different projects I want to be working on simultaneously.
 To satisfy my need for ample work space, I envision having tables and shelves circling the perimeter of each room.
-Anyway, that’s my dream — or one of the things I’m striving for.
+Anyway, that’s my dream — that, and funding, of course.

 Incidentally, you don’t necessarily need to have an extra room to set aside specifically for the purpose of listening to music to experience music in the way Misof describes.
 An alternative way to listen to music in a thoroughly non-distracting way would be to do so while sitting in a comfortable reclining chair, with a towel or soft shirt gently resting over your eyes to block out all light.
 That would be a nice, relaxing way to listen to music.